airspace-link-inc/esri-react-typescript-demo/Readme.md

-# Web Application Template
+# Esri React/Typescript Demo

 This application is a basic React/TypeScript starter app for Esri based applications.
 It uses many of the modules and conventions found in our production applications.
-However, this starter is not quite production ready (could use some more production configuration in the webpack bundler).

 ## Technologies Demonstrated